daniellimws/daniellimws.github.io/_posts/teaser-dragon-ctf-18/chains_of_trust/2018-10-02-DragonCTF18-chains-of-trust.md

 Since this is so long, it deserves a section of its own. 😛

 ### More sleeping code
 Just now I said that was the only occurence of the sleeping code.
 I lied.
 After the validation thread, the server just sends some more code for the **driver** to sleep so that the program does not terminate.
-(Of course, if it takes too long the server will just give up and terminate the connection)
+(Of course, there is still a limit)

 ## Threads
 All the code here follow the same pattern as the main menu: